Welcome

 Risk management is the process by which a firm identifies, evaluates, and controls risks that could affect its ability to provide legal services safely and effectively.

-Effective risk management reduces the likelihood of claims and supports compliance with the SRA Principles.
+Effective risk management reduces the likelihood and impact of claims and supports compliance with the SRA Principles.
 The SRA expects firms to:

-• train staff on risk awareness and compliance
+• train staff on risk awareness, legal updates, and compliance responsibilities

-• keep records of risk assessments and actions taken
+• keep records of risk assessments, complaints, and actions taken

-PII insurers may also require evidence of risk management procedures before providing cover.
+PII insurers may also require evidence of risk management procedures before providing or renewing cover and may price risk accordingly.

 Worked Example 1.1